hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

     showing min, max, average, standard deviation, and total values for build, setup, and solve times, as well as iteration counts.
 The aggregate table is only shown when there are multiple entries (e.g., when using ``num_repetitions > 1``).

+  In library mode, the configured statistics summary is printed automatically on rank 0 when the owning ``HYPREDRV_t`` object is destroyed.
+Applications can still call ``HYPREDRV_StatsPrint`` earlier if they want an additional snapshot before teardown.

 - ``use_millisec`` - Show timings on the statistics summary table in milliseconds.
 The default value is `no`, which uses seconds instead.